Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 Before

 started off the game very positively.
-Nineteen year old forward Isaiah Brown,
+Nineteen-year-old forward Izzy Brown,

-who was on loan from Chelsea looked a fine prospect.
+who was on loan from Chelsea, looked like a fine prospect.
 Visiting keeper Mickey van

 der Hart pulled off a couple of stops.
 Brown was finding a willing ally in the